1terraflops/pathfinder/README.md

 # Pathfinder
 Pathfinder is a CLI tool that finds all the shortest paths between nodes.

-## About Pathfinder
+## 💡 About Pathfinder
 This projects demonstrates a pathfinding application that:
 * Reads from a specified file (see tests folder)
 * Creates a weighted graph from the input
 * Runs it through a pathfinding algorithm (Dijkstra's in this case)
 * Displays the results in the console
-* Handles errors throughout app's lifecycle.
+* Handles errors gracefully throughout app's lifecycle

+The idea was to learn more about graphs and pathfinding algorithms to build an application around it.

-## Built with
+## 🔧 Built with
 * **C**
 * **Make**
 * **libmx** (custom library)
 * **Valgrind**

-## Getting started
+## 🚀 Getting started
 These instructions will help you configure and compile this project to run it on your machine.

-### Prerequisites
+### 🧩 Prerequisites
-Before trying to compile the application, make sure you have clang compiler and Make installed on your system.
+Before trying to compile the application, make sure you have clang compiler and Make installed on your system:

 * On Linux (Ubuntu):
 ```